gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 How to install or verify Homebrew on your computer:

 1. Open your Terminal
 1. See if Homebrew is installed by running `brew -v`.
-You should see "Homebrew" and a version number, if so.
+You should see "Homebrew" and a version number.
 1. If not, download and install [Homebrew with the instructions](https://docs.brew.sh/Installation) for your operating system (Mac, Linux or Windows).
 1. Once you've installed Homebrew, repeat step 2 to verify.